-The DJI Mavic 3 is the most powerful folding drone the company has ever produced, and in terms of clean performance, it is the best.
+The DJI Mavic 3 is the best and fast folding drone the company has ever produced, and in terms of clean speed and best performance, it is the top best.
 But the big upgrades in the DJI Mavic 2 Pro come at a cost.
 This means that, for many non-professionals, the smaller and more affordable DJI Air 2S is the better overall purchase.

 The highlight of the DJI Mavic 3 is, of course, its new dual camera, which features a single sensor and two lenses.
 Surprisingly, the main camera’s 20MP quarter CMOS sensor has an adjustable aperture; this provides the best image quality in its class.
 The drone’s second telephoto lens is very limited, with no manual control or raw shooting, but is an occasional useful option for capturing distant subjects.